amplia-iiot/oda-qa/README.md

         event,
         disabled

-If you want to run test mocking EDP use the command:
+If you want to run test mocking the responses expected by ODA from South, use the command:

     mvn verify -Dcucumber.options="--tags @simulator"

-If you want to run test using your own EDP, use the command:
+If you want to run test using your own software that responses to ODA, use the command:

     mvn verify -Dcucumber.options="--tags @edp"

 This QA implements a translator of CBOR to see the topic (inside oda/#) and its messages.
 To use it, enter the command:

     mvn test -Dcucumber.options="--tags @translator"

 ## DEBUG